09 Apr Rajasthani Khoba Roti Recipe | khoba roti

 6.**** After half an hour, take the dough and bring out a small ball out of it.
 Again cover the rest and keep aside.

-7. Roll the ball with the help of a Rolling pin & cut into strips (about 1/2″ wide) with pizza cutter/knife.
+7. Flatten the ball by rolling on a clean surface using rolling pin & cut into strips (about 1/2″ wide) with the help of pizza cutter/knife.

 8. Take 3 strips, join them from one head and start tying a knot in the shape of a ponytail.
 Either make a very long ponytail which will cover the edges of your khoba roti in one go or make 4 to 5 (or as needed) ponytails which together, when joined, can cover the edge of khoba roti.
 Keep them aside.